Chemicals Risk Assessment

 2. Identify chemical hazards

 The most important sources of information on the hazards of the chemicals brought into your workplace are the label and safety data sheet (SDS).
-All chemical containers should be supplied with a label which clearly identifies the chemical and its hazards.
+Chemical containers should be supplied with a label which clearly identifies the chemical and its hazards.
 Where a chemical is hazardous, the label should contain a signal word (danger or warning) and may include an associated pictogram and a hazard statement giving more detailed information on the hazard (e.g. causes serious eye irritation, causes skin irritation).
 It should also contain precautionary statements giving advice on safety precautions to be taken (e.g. keep out of reach of children, wear protective gloves / protective clothing / eye protection / face protection).
-Additional precautionary information may be provided in the safety data sheet.
-The safety data sheet is a document that should be provided by the supplier with all hazardous chemicals.
+The safety data sheet is a document that should be provided by the supplier.
 The safety data sheet is a key tool for risk assessment as it includes detailed hazard information, advice on safe handling, use and storage, and the emergency measures to be followed in case of an accident.

-For chemicals generated by work activities, you can get information from:
+For chemicals generated by work activities and chemicals which do not require a Safety Data Sheet (e.g. medicines, cosmetics), you can get information from:

 3. Assess exposure